Home

 By Language Arts Excellence

 There is no wonder why escape rooms are so popular; they are highly engaging and encourage people to work together and think creatively in order to solve different puzzles... all while trying to beat the clock!
-This meticulously-crafted resource features all of the materials you need to conduct 7 full-length Escape Rooms for A Sound of Thunder, To Build a Fire, The Pit & the Pendulum, Lamb to the Slaughter, The Necklace, The Veldt, and The Fall of the House of Usher.
-Planning an escape room may seem like quite the daunting task, but this product provides everything from the basics and set-up instructions to signs and answer keys so that yours run smoothly from start to finish.
-These activities involve movement, energy, creative thinking and most of all, collaboration.
-Your students will be having so much fun that they won’t even realize the higher order thinking skills they are applying in the playing of these games!
+This meticulously-crafted resource features all of the materials you need to conduct a full-length Escape Room for A Sound of Thunder by Ray Bradbury.
+Planning an escape room may seem like quite the daunting task (and it is!), but this product provides everything from the basics and set-up instructions to signs and answer keys so that yours runs smoothly from start to finish.
+The activity involves movement, energy, creative thinking and most of all, collaboration.
+Your students will be having so much fun that they won’t even realize the higher order thinking skills they are applying in the playing of this game.

 How does it work?